 Drain the vegetables and return them to the pot.
 You can keep the garlic or toss it, your choice!
 Add the vegan butter, non-dairy milk, nutritional yeast, and lots of salt and pepper.
 Using a hand masher, mash the cauliflower and potatoes until smooth and creamy.
 Adjust the seasoning if necessary and set aside.

 Preheat the oven to 375°F.

-Transfer the French onion and lentil base to an oven-safe skillet or other baking dish.
 Smooth the French onion and lentil base out.
 Then, dollop the creamy cauliflower and potato mash on top.
 Carefully spread the mash out over the surface of the French onion and lentil base.
 Drizzle the top of the mash with olive oil and some extra pinches of salt and pepper.

 Bake the French onion shepherd’s pie for 25 minutes, or until bubbly and totally heated through.
 You can broil the top for extra browning if you like.
 Remove the pie from the oven and let it sit for 5 minutes before serving in shallow bowls.